-Elemental analysis is a method of measuring the elements that make up a substance.
-Elemental analyzers encompass a wide range of instruments.
-Some are designed to detect only specific elements, while others can determine chemical bonding states, analyze compounds like organic substances, or perform elemental mapping.
+Elemental analysis is a method for identifying and quantifying the elemental composition of substances.
+Elemental analyzers encompass a wide range of instruments; some are optimized to detect specific target elements, while others characterize chemical bonding states, analyze organic compounds, or perform elemental mapping.

 - Major elemental analysis techniques and instruments include: